Skip to main content

 Therapeutic peptides, which are synthesized to mimic these natural signaling molecules, are designed to supplement or amplify these specific biological conversations.
 Their power lies in their specificity; they can target precise pathways to achieve desired outcomes, such as accelerating healing or modulating immune responses.

-The endocrine system’s stability relies on what are known as feedback loops, particularly loops.
+The endocrine system’s stability relies on what are known as feedback loops, particularly negative feedback loops.
 Imagine the thermostat in your home.
 When the temperature drops below a set point, the thermostat signals the furnace to turn on.
 Once the room reaches the desired temperature, the thermostat signals the furnace to shut off.

 The Hypothalamic-Pituitary-Gonadal (HPG) axis, which controls reproductive function, operates on a similar principle.
 The hypothalamus releases Gonadotropin-Releasing Hormone (GnRH) in carefully timed pulses, signaling the pituitary to release Luteinizing Hormone (LH) and Follicle-Stimulating Hormone (FSH).
 These hormones then travel to the gonads (testes or ovaries) to stimulate the production of testosterone or estrogen.